GROCCAD/standards-honduras/sourcedocuments/README.md

 Source documents
 ================

-The Honduras educational standards (Estándares Educativos Nacionales) can be downloaded as PDF documents from the following sites:
+The Honduras educational standards (Estándares Educativos Nacionales) are published by the Secretaría de Educación de Honduras and can be downloaded as PDF documents from the following sites:

  - https://www.se.gob.hn/prebasica_descargas/
  - https://www.se.gob.hn/basica_descargas/